How to apply for FHA loans

 The good news is, it’s easier to qualify for an FHA loan than many other loan programs.
 Here’s what you can expect.

-- Closing costs – You’re also responsible for closing costs, which are lender and third–party fees.
+- Closing costs: You’re also responsible for closing costs, which are lender and third-party fees, such as origination or underwriting fees.
 Closing costs vary by location, but typically range between 2% and 5% of the loan amount.
 This expense is on top of your down payment, so you need to budget for both amounts

 The home you plan to buy needs to meet eligibility requirements, too.